cguth7/cguth7.github.io/_posts/2021-01-09-toy-poker-games.md

 **P1 initial action**

 Let's first look at P1's opening action.
 P1 should never bet the K card here because if he bets the K, P2 with Q will always fold (since the lowest card can never win) and P2 with A will always call (since the best card will always win).
-By checking the K always, P1 can try to induce a bluff from P2 when P2 has the Q.
+By checking the K always, P1 can try to induce a bluff from P2 when P2 has the Q and may be able to fold to a bet when P2 has the A.

 Therefore we assign P1's strategy:
 - Bet Q: $$x$$